-Panic attacks: defined by the abrupt onset of episodes of intense fear or discomfort, include at least four of the following symptoms:
+Defined by the abrupt onset of episodes of intense fear or discomfort, include at least four of the following symptoms:

 - · A feeling of imminent danger or doom

-- · The need to escape
+- The need to escape

-- · Palpitations
+- Palpitations

-- · Sweating
+- Sweating

-- · Trembling
+- Trembling

 - · Shortness of breath or a smothering feeling

-- · A feeling of choking
+- A feeling of choking

-- · Chest pain or discomfort
+- Chest pain or discomfort

-- · Nausea or abdominal discomfort
+- Nausea or abdominal discomfort

-- · Dizziness or lightheadedness
+- Dizziness or lightheadedness

 - · A sense of things being unreal; depersonalization

-- · A fear of losing control or "going crazy"
+- A fear of losing control or "going crazy"

-- · A fear of dying
+- A fear of dying

-- · Tingling sensations
+- Tingling sensations

 - · Chills or hot flashes

+Post-Traumatic Stress Disorder (PTSD)

-Post Traumatic Stress Disorder (PTSD): not a disorder to be associated solely with military personnel, as it has been in the past.
-It has been shown that exposure to traumas such as a serious accident, a natural disaster, or criminal assault can result in PTSD.
+Exposure to traumas such as a serious accident, a natural disaster, or criminal assault can result in PTSD.
 When the aftermath of a traumatic experience interferes with normal functioning, the person may be suffering from PTSD.
 PTSD can occur at any age, from childhood to old age, and traumatic stress can be cumulative over a lifetime.
 Responses to trauma include feelings of intense fear, helplessness, and/or horror.